SSM TECHNICAL VALIDATION:Step-by-Step Derivations of the Jan 2026 Observational Data

 ) by distributing the information speed (c) across the lattice

-axes and slip factor, adjusted for polycrystalline parity drag
+axes and slip factor, adjusted for the parity drag derived above:

 v